ldn-softdev/jtc/README.md

 asks with **jq** is a way too low, hence they default to posting their questions on the forum.

-`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the walk-path.
-That facilitates a much higher feasibility of attaining a desired result: building a walk-path lexeme by lexeme, one at a time, provides an immediate visual feedback and let coming up with the desired result rather quickly.
+`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the
+_walk-path_.
+That facilitates a much higher feasibility of attaining a desired result: building a walk-path a lexeme by lexeme, one at a time, provides an immediate visual feedback and let coming up with the desired result rather quickly.

 ### learning curve:
  - **jq**: before you could come up with a query to handle even a relatively simple ask, you need to become an expert in **jq** language, which will take some time.
-Coming up with the complex queries requires it seems having a PhD in **jq**, or spending lots of time on stackoverflow and similar forums
+Coming up with the complex queries requires what it seems having a PhD in **jq**, or spending lots of time on stackoverflow and similar forums
- - `jtc` employs only a single (but powerful) concept of the _walk-path_ (which is made only of 2 types of lexemes, each type though has several variants) which is easy to grasp.
+ - `jtc` employs only a simple (but powerful) concept of the _walk-path_ (which is made only of 2 types of lexemes, each type though has several variants) which is quite easy to grasp.

 ### handling irregular JSONs:
  - **jq**: handling irregular JSONs for **jq** is not a challenge, building a query is!
 The more irregularities you need to handle the more challenging the query (**jq** program) becomes
- - `jtc` was conceived with the idea of being capable of handling complex irregular JSONs with a simplified interface - that all is fitted into the concept of the _walk-path_, while daisy-chaining multiple `jtc` operations it's possible to satisfy almost every ask.
+ - `jtc` was conceived with the idea of being capable of handling complex irregular JSONs with a simplified interface - that all is fitted into the concept of the _walk-path_, while daisy-chaining multiple operations is possible to satisfy almost every ask.

 ### programming model
  - **jq** is written in _C_, which drags all intrinsic problems the language has dated its creation ([here's what I mean](https://github.com/ldn-softdev/cpluspus-vs-c))
- - `jtc` is written in idiomatic _C++14_ using STL only. `jtc` does not have a single naked memory allocation operator (those few `new` operators required for legacy interface are implemented as _guards_), nor it has a single naked pointer acting as a resource holder/owner, thus `jtc` is guaranteed to be **free of memory leaks** (at least one class of the problems is off the table) - **STL guaranty**.
+ - `jtc` is written in the idiomatic _C++14_ using STL only. `jtc` does not have a single naked memory allocation operator (those few `new` operators required for legacy interface are implemented as _guards_), nor it has a single naked pointer acting as a resource holder/owner, thus `jtc` is guaranteed to be **free of memory/resourses leaks**
+ (at least one class of the problems is off the table) - **STL guaranty**.
  Also, `jtc` is written in a very portable way, it should not cause problems compiling it under any unix like system.